Review—Star 80 (1980, dir. Bob Fosse)

 On Aug 14, 1980, Paul Snider shot and killed 20-year-old Dorothy Stratten.
 He then turned the shotgun on himself.

-The murder-suicide did not go unnoticed; Stratten was Playboy’s Playmate of the Year for 1980, after all.
+The murder-suicide did not go unnoticed; Stratten was Playboy’s Playmate of the Year for 1980.

 Two movies were spun from the tragedy—a TV-movie starring Jamie Lee Curtis, and Star 80 (in 1983).